celigo/integrator-extension/README.md

    *  err - return Error object but not handled in IO UI.
    *
    *  response - Response data is an array of JSON objects where each object should follow following structure:
-   *  {"externalId":[{"requiredGenerateFields":[""],"nonEditableGenerateFields":[""]},{"generateList":"","requiredGenerateFields":[""],"nonEditableGenerateFields":[""]}]}.
+   *  {"import1-externalId":[{"requiredGenerateFields":["generateFieldId1", "generateFieldId2"...],"nonEditableGenerateFields":[""]},{"generateList":"generateListId1","requiredGenerateFields":[""],"nonEditableGenerateFields":[""]}], "import2-externalId" : [...]}
    *
-   * externalId should be import adaptor external id.
+   * externalId - Import adaptor external Id.
    *
-   * If mappings are only required on import/export side then we should add that in both requiredGenerateFields and nonEditableGenerateFields.
+   * requiredGenerateFields - A collection of generate field ids that should be marked as required on UI.
    *
-   * If mappings are only required on import side then we should add that only in requiredGenerateFields.
+   * nonEditableGenerateFields - A collection of generate field ids that should be marked as non-editable on UI.
    *
-   * generateList will be used we are adding validations for any generate list such as item, addressbook, etc.
+   * generateList - It contains generate list id of sublist and used to make the mapping mandatory of the sublist.
+   *
+   * If mappings are required on both import and export side then you should add mapping generate field id in both requiredGenerateFields and nonEditableGenerateFields.
+   *
+   * If mappings are only required on import side then you should add mapping generate field id in requiredGenerateFields.
+   *
    */

   return callback(error, response)